ife-love/abimblog-repo/README.md

 # Inspiration
 <hr>
-This app was created with the help of @Jose Portilla Python and Django Full-Stack Training Course and also Codemy.com Dhango Blog series on Youtube.
+This app was created with the help of @Jose Portilla Python and Django Full-Stack Training Course and also Codemy.com Django Blog series on Youtube.